NOTdenNes/NOTdenNes/README.md

-- 👋 Hi, I’m @NOTdenNes
+- 👋 Hi, I’m @NOTdenNes because @denNes was already used
 - 🌱 I’m currently in university learning Java

 <!---